coderefinery/git-collaborative/_episodes/03-distributed.md

 ## Pro-tip

-- Different URLs for fetch and push
-- Makes sense if you are the only person pushing to the fork
+Use Different URLs for fetch and push.
+Makes sense if you are the only person pushing to the fork:

 ```shell
 $ git remote add origin https://github.com/project/project.git
 $ git remote set-url --push origin https://github.com/user/project.git
 ```

-- Now we always fetch from the central repo and push to forked repo
+Now we always fetch from the central repo and push to forked repo.

 ```shell
 $ git remote -v